 The above view is on move-in day.

 Here is the view after phase 2, when I decided a chalkboard wall would be fun.
 And it was!
 But not necessarily in this space next to the clean laundry.
 Oh well.
 It’s pretty cluttered here as well.
-I had to much “crap” on the shelves.
+I had too much “crap” on the shelves.

-Our washing machine basically broke down last month, so I decided to paint the laundry room before the new set came.
+Our washing machine broke down last month, so I decided to paint the laundry room before the new set came.

 It’s all ready for my new washer and dryer.

 And here they are, my new washer and dryer.
 My vintage cabinet was a great find from the Bremerton Flea Market.
 It was missing a drawer when we bought it, so my hubby made a new one.
-You almost can’t tell which one he created.

 This is seriously the most interesting sink I’ve ever seen in a laundry room.
 Do you see the little backsplash tiles?
 When we took the sink out, we broke the tiles up and pressed them into the wet cement, as we created our backyard pathway.